suchipi/resolve-everything/README.md

 - `--entrypoint` (path): The place to start walking the module graph.
 This is the only required option.

 - `--skip` (RegExp|"none"): Which files not to parse and find requires/imports in.
 Defaults to `/node_modules/`.
-Specify "none" to parse everything it finds.
+Specify "none" to parse everything.

 - `--json` (boolean): whether to output json or human-readable data. default value varies depending on if stdout is a tty.